logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 To avoid this, you can use the `fluent-plugin-concat` and customize the configuration to meet your needs.
 The additional configuration is added to `kubernetes.conf` or `kubernetes-containerd.conf`.

-For the above example, we would use the following regex expressions to demarcate the start and end of a multiline log:
+For the above example, we could use the following regex expressions to demarcate the start and end of our example log:

 ```shell